davidthedev/recipes_api/README.md

 and contains bare necessities which makes it perfect to build APIs.
 Slim essentially receives and process a HTTP request and returns a HTTP response.
 Additionally, it provides other additional helpful tools (redirects, helper functions, error handling, etc.).</li>

-<li>To cater for both mobile and web application, an indetifier for the source of the request could be used to decide on what data to send back.
+<li>To cater for both mobile and web application, an indentifier for the source of the request could be used to decide on what data to send back.
-Another way to optimise for mobile apps, so instead of full api response let the client specify which fields should be returned.
+Another way to optimise for mobile apps is instead of full api response let the client specify which fields should be returned.
 For example, /recipes could become /recipes?fields=title,season,recipe_cuisine.</li>
 </ul>